What should I NOT do after a car crash?

 It is important to pause and realize that your body experiences sudden and violent forces when you are involved in most car wrecks.
 Immediately after your body experiences any trauma, especially one in which multi-ton vehicles hit each other at high speeds, your body is biologically trained to go into survival mode and begin defending itself against pain and stress with endorphins and adrenaline.
 As a result, you may not feel 100% of the pain and discomfort immediately after a crash.
 When in doubt, make it an absolute priority to see a doctor or visit a hospital emergency room.
 The longer you wait to first see a doctor for your personal injuries, the weaker your personal injury case becomes.

 Never speak with any insurance company after a car crash

 Speaking to any insurance company after a car wreck, even your own insurance company, is a bad idea.
 Once an insurance company finds out about a car wreck you were involved in, it will immediately begin gathering evidence to protect it and its shareholders from paying out on your potential insurance claim.
 Even giving a recorded statement to an insurance company is an excellent opportunity for the insurance company to twist your words against you.
 Insurance companies may even try to settle your claim up front for $600 – $1000.
-Never settle with the insurance company without a lawyer and never talk to the insurance company without a lawyer.
+Never settle with the insurance company without a Houston car accident lawyer and never talk to the insurance company without a lawyer.